 Along the walk there are places to stop and reflect on what happened in 1838.
 Each stopping place has a plaque set on granite rock.

 In Gamilaraay language, paraphrased in English.
-By Colin Isaacs.
+Images by Colin Isaacs.

 1. Giirr ngurrambaa, walaaybaa nhalay Wirrayaraaygu Gamilaraaygu.